-Analysis: In AC 2019-2020, the target was met.
-In AC 2019-2020, students met this competency as measured by the Field Instrument with 94% of 52 students meeting competency.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to expand the field orientation to include digital resources for students and field instructors to see continuous improvement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-As a result of these changes, in AC 2020-21, the target was met with 96% of 52 students meeting competency.
+Analysis: In AC 2020-21, the target was met.
+In AC 2020-21, students met this competency as measured by the Field Instrument with 97% of 59 students meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, students were offered opportunities to recommend or propose policy changes which would enhance client well-being as it relates to agency and community level policies.
+These changes improved students' ability to understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels.
+As a result of these changes, in AC 2021-22, the target was met with 97% of 33 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, students will be offered opportunities to recommend or propose policy changes which would enhance client well-being as it relates to agency and community level policies.
-These changes will improve the student's ability to understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, students will be offered additional opportunities to recommend or propose policy changes which would enhance client well-being as it relates to agency and community level policies.
+These changes will continue to improve the students' ability to understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels, thereby continuing to push the cycle of improvement forward.